Loop3D/map2loop-2-legacy/README.rst

 proj.run()

-This method performs the data processing steps of the *map2loop* workflow, and can be modified by including the following parameters [defaults](data type):
+This method performs the data processing steps of the *map2loop* workflow, and can be modified by including the following parameters as run_flags [defaults](data type):

   - **aus**: Indicates if area is in Australia for using ASUD, the Australian Stratigraphic Units Database to redfine stratigraphic relationships.
 Should only be True in Australia, and when the finest stratigraphic level is the ASUD standard Formation name.
 [True]  (bool)
   - **close_dip**: Dip to assign to all new fold axial trace orientations.
 If -999 then the nearest interpolated dip for that supergroup will be used instead.  [-999] In degrees (int)